gavinlyonsrepo/cylon/documentation/features_info.md

 and falling back to /etc/xdg/pacaur/config user config $XDG_CONFIG_HOME/pacaur/config and falling back to $HOME/.config/pacaur/config
-	* 12 see cower option 10 above.
+	* 12 see auracle 11 above.
 	* 13 This option is the same as running cylon -n.
 Desktop notifications are small, passive popup dialogs that notify the user of particular events in an asynchronous manner